ElieMelki/BRSerialization/README.md

 NSUUID *newuuid = [BRSerializationFacade deserializeData:uuidString serialiser:serialization error:nil];
 ```

-The SDK already comes with some handy Serilizations classes for basic needs.
+The SDK already comes with some handy Serializations classes for basic needs.
+Major one BRObjectSerialization for object serialization, BRTypedArraySerialization for array of objects, etc...

 You can still add your own for any none handled complex objects.

 ## <a name="Object Serialization"></a>Object Serialization